metaplex-foundation/js/README.md

 }
 ```

 The implementation of these storage methods depends on the concrete storage driver being used.
 Let’s take a look at the storage drivers available to us.
-Be first, let's talk about the `MetaplexFile` class which is being used in the API of every storage driver.
+But first, let's talk about the `MetaplexFile` class which is being used in the API of every storage driver.

 ### MetaplexFile